 Why UX Design Is Important, And What Makes Good Design?

-• Good Design Will Make You Feel Good About It- Practical value is a part of what people are willing to pay for.
+- Good Design Will Make You Feel Good About It – Practical value is part of what people are willing to pay for.
 If your design makes people feel good, If you have some technical issue, they will also forgive you.
 Be honest about the design and let your design speak for your product.

-• Good Design Feels Like A Person- Great design can explain deeply about the product.
+- Good Design Feels Like A Person – Great design that can explain deeply about the product.
 You make a social impact by having a strong, distinctive voice, promoting the right values, and identifying or connecting with your audience.
 No matter what type of business you do, there has to be a human side to it.

 UX Design Terms: